swiftlang/swift-evolution/proposals/0163-string-revision-1.md

-The C string interop methods will be updated to those described [here](https://github.com/apple/swift/blob/master/docs/StringManifesto.md#c-string-interop): a single `withCString` operation and two `init(cString:)` constructors, one for UTF8 and one for arbitrary encodings.
+The C string interop methods will be updated to those described [here](https://github.com/apple/swift/blob/master/docs/StringManifesto.md#c-string-interop): two `withCString` operation and two `init(cString:)` constructors, one each for UTF8 and for arbitrary encodings.
 The primary change is to remove "non-repairing" variants of construction from nul-terminated C strings.
 In both of the construction APIs, any invalid encoding sequence detected will have its longest valid prefix replaced by `U+FFFD`, the Unicode replacement character,